harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Chaining blocks together makes it impossible to modify transactions included in any block without modifying all following block headers and hashes.
-As a result, the cost of modification of a block never stops increasing (two hashes for the first block modified plus one hash for every subsequent block).
+As a result, the cost of modification of a block never stops increasing.

 The [proof of work][]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.